maheshj01/searchfield/README.md

 ![Frame 1 (1)](https://github.com/maheshj01/searchfield/assets/31410839/67810336-fc28-4c5d-90e0-117e202fe673)

-A highly customizable, simple and easy to use searchfield widget.
-This Widget allows you to search and select a suggestion from list of suggestions.
-Think of this widget like a dropdownButton field with the following capabilities
+A highly customizable, simple and easy to use AutoComplete widget for your Flutter app.
+This widget allows you to

-- search 🔍 from a list of suggestions.
+- search 🔍  and select from a list of suggestions
 - validate the input with custom validation logic.
 - Dynamic height of each suggestion item.
 - show suggestions of custom type (not just String)